Fleet Management

-Strategic initiatives like fleet electrification are becoming key to corporate sustainability programs, which are critical to meeting the expectations of stakeholders including employees, customers, investors, and regulators.
+Strategic initiatives like fleet electrification are becoming key to corporate sustainability programs, which are critical to meeting stakeholders’ expectations, including employees, customers, investors, and regulators.
 These groups often look for evidence that the companies and institutions they work with are living up to the carbon reduction and range claims they make in their marketing.

-Companies around the world, including PepsiCo, Loblaw, Nestle, Amazon and Orange have committed to net-zero carbon emissions between 2030 and 2050.
-For these reasons, it is critical for companies to take action on strategies like phasing in battery electric vehicles (BEVs).
+Companies worldwide, including PepsiCo, Loblaw, Nestle, Amazon and Orange have committed to net-zero carbon emissions between 2030 and 2050.
+For these reasons, it is critical for companies that rely on delivery vehicles to take action on strategies to combat climate change like making the transition to electric vehicles.

 What is Fleet Electrification?